 Symptoms on Vegetable Crops

 In Massachusetts, tospoviruses are most frequently noted on pepper and tomato.
 On pepper the foliage becomes distorted and the fruit develop circular rings that are slightly indented into the skin.
 On tomato, foliage becomes spotted and blackened particularly on the inner leaflets toward the top of the plant.
 The growing point may also become necrotic and the whole plant may wilt.
 Fruit symptoms are variable.
 Small necrotic spots to large circular blotches may develop.

 WFT can acquire TSWV and INSV only during the larval stages, but once infected, the thrips remains so for the rest of its life.
 Thrips acquire the viruses after feeding for about 30 minutes on an infected plant.
 After a latent period of 3-18 days the thrips is capable of transmitting the virus to any susceptible plant it feeds on.
 Because the larval stages tend to be brief and pupae do not feed, adult thrips are primarily responsible for spreading these viruses.
 During feeding, saliva is injected into the plant cell and the contents withdrawn.
 When tospoviruses are present in the saliva, these are transmitted to the plant during the feeding process in as little as 15-30 minutes.
 Uninfected adult WFT cannot acquire the virus from tospovirus-infected plants because tospoviruses pass right through the gut and do not enter the salivary fluid.
-Adults do not transmit the virus to their young and there is no transmission from adult to egg.
+Adults do not transmit the virus amongst themselves, and there is no transmission from adults to eggs.
 Overlapping generations of thrips within a greenhouse may result in continuous virus transmission.
-In greenhouses the viruses can be perpetuated through successive crops and weeds resulting in losses year-round.
-The disease has not been observed to spread significantly in field-planted vegetable crops in Massachusetts, possibly because most thrips species do not compete well in the outdoor environment.
+In greenhouses tospoviruses can be perpetuated through successive crops and weeds, resulting in losses year-round.
+Tospoviruses have not been observed to spread significantly in field-planted vegetable crops in Massachusetts, possibly because most thrips species do not compete well in the outdoor environment.

 Test Kits to Detect Tospoviruses

 On-site test kits can be used to detect the presence of tospoviruses in plants.
 These are simple to use and are available from Agdia (www.agdia.com).
 There are separate tests for TSWV and INSV.
 If a plant is suspected of being infected with a tospovirus, a tissue sample can be collected from those parts of the plant showing symptoms.
-Even, when plants are systemically infected, tospoviruses do not spread evenly throughout the plant, so careful selection of tissues is crucial to the success of the test.
-Collect a sample from the part of the plant showing symptoms, including green or chlorotic tissues adjacent to the necrotic area.
-Thrips can also be collected from sticky traps and tested using the test kits.
+Even when plants are systemically infected, tospoviruses do not spread evenly throughout the plant, so the careful selection of tissues is crucial to the success of the test.
+Use a nickel-sized sample from the part of the plant showing symptoms, including green or chlorotic tissues adjacent to the necrotic area.

 Plants infected with tospoviruses cannot be cured.
 Elimination of infected plant material and WFTs are the most important management practices.
-Newly-acquired plant shipments should be inspected for evidence of thrips and symptoms of virus before being introduced into the greenhouse.
+Newly-acquired plant shipments should be inspected carefully for evidence of thrips and symptoms of virus before being introduced into the greenhouse.
 Symptomatic plants should be discarded or isolated and the supplier should be notified after laboratory confirmation of the disease.
 Since various weed species can harbor the viruses, thorough weed control is important.
 If possible, keep vegetatively propagated plants isolated from those produced from seed.
 Do not grow vegetable transplants in the same greenhouse with susceptible ornamentals.
 Thrips populations should be monitored with sticky traps.
-Since only a small number of viruliferous thrips are necessary to start an epidemic, total eradication of WFT should be the goal.
+Since only a small number of infected thrips is necessary to start an epidemic, thorough control of WFT should be the goal.